Jan 31 (Reuters) – Decades-high inflation and the impact of war in Ukraine have forced companies across Europe into lay-offs or hiring freezes.

 * ICA GRUPPEN: the Swedish retailer said in December it would cut about 200 jobs due to rising costs, inflation and decreases in disposable income to save some 1 billion crowns annually. * GETIR: the Turkish fast grocery delivery firm said in late May it planned to cut 14% of its staff globally due to rising inflation and costs, a source told Reuters.

-TECH * PHILIPS: eVden EvE NAkLiYAT the Dutch medical equipment maker on Jan.
+TECH * PHILIPS: the Dutch medical equipment maker on Jan.
+If you liked this informative article along with you desire to get details relating to EVden EVE nAkliYat i implore you to visit our web page.
 30 said it would cut 6,000 jobs to counter falling sales and after a massive recall of its respiratory machines.

 * VODAFONE: the British telecom group plans to shed several hundred jobs, most of which are located at its London headquarters, as part of cost-saving measures announced in November, the Financial Times reported on Jan.
 13, citing people briefed on the discussions.